What Exactly is an Inpatient Rehab Program For Behavioral Issues or Substance Use?

 Pinnacle Peak Recovery is here for you as you or your loved one pursue inpatient treatment for a new way of life.
 Call us today at 866-377-2875 and let us welcome you through our healing door.

-What Is a Residential Treatment?
+What Is a Inpatient Treatment?

-Residential treatment is client-centered 24-hour care in a licensed facility for an extended period.
+Inpatient treatment is client-centered 24-hour care in a licensed facility for an extended period.
 Adults and children can be admitted into programs, typically for mental health or substance use treatment.
 Programs may be specifically tailored for men or women as well as children in specific age groups.